Shaped charge: Protection

 During World War II, the precision of the charge's construction and its detonation mode were both inferior to modern warheads.
 This lower precision caused the jet to curve and to break up at an earlier time and hence at a shorter distance.
 The resulting dispersion decreased the penetration depth for a given cone diameter and also shortened the optimum standoff distance.
-Since the charges were less effective at larger standoffs, side and turret skirts (known as Schürzen) fitted to some German tanks to protect against ordinary anti-tank rifles were fortuitously found to give the jet room to disperse and hence also reduce HEAT penetration.
+Since the charges were less effective at larger standoffs, side and turret skirts (known as Schürzen) fitted to some German tanks to protect against ordinary anti-tank rifles were found to give the jet room to disperse and hence also reduce HEAT penetration.

-The use of add-on spaced armor skirts on armored vehicles may have the opposite effect and actually increase the penetration of some shaped-charge warheads.
+The use of add-on spaced armor skirts on armored vehicles may have the opposite effect and increase the penetration of shaped-charge warheads in some cases.
 Due to constraints in the length of the projectile/missile, the built-in stand-off on many warheads is less than the optimum distance.
 In such cases, the skirting effectively increases the distance between the armor and the target, and the warhead detonates closer to its optimum standoff.
 Skirting should not be confused with cage armor which is primarily used to damage the fusing system of RPG-7 projectiles, but can also cause a HEAT projectile to pitch up or down on impact, lengthening the penetration path for the shaped charge's penetration stream.
 If the nose probe strikes one of the cage armor slats, the warhead will function as normal.

 Non-military

 In non-military applications shaped charges are used in explosive demolition of buildings and structures, in particular for cutting through metal piles, columns and beams and for boring holes.
 In steelmaking, small shaped charges are often used to pierce taps that have become plugged with slag.
 They are also used in quarrying, breaking up ice, breaking log jams, felling trees, and drilling post holes.

 Shaped charges are used most extensively in the petroleum and natural gas industries, in particular in the completion of oil and gas wells, in which they are detonated to perforate the metal casing of the well at intervals to admit the influx of oil and gas.
+Another use in the industry is to put out oil and gas fires by depriving the fire of oxygen.

 A 4.5 kg shaped charge was used on the Hayabusa2 mission on asteroid 162173 Ryugu.
 The spacecraft dropped the explosive device onto the asteroid and detonated it with the spacecraft behind cover.
 The detonation dug a crater about 10 meters wide, to provide access to a pristine sample of the asteroid.